 Deputy Director of the UNESCO Housing Chair

 Associate Professor of Financial and Tax Law at the URV and deputy Director of the URV Housing Chair (since 1997).
-She is the author of the book “Atypical Taxes” (Marcial Pons, 2006), and coauthor of several books such as “Comments to avoid double taxation in the agreement To avoid double taxation in Mexico, and in Ecuador” (Marcial Pons, 2004 and 2006 respectively).
-She has published 22 chapters of books and has more than 27 scientific articles published in Spain, France, Brazil, Argentina and Venezuela.
-He has participated in the organization of 30 national and international congresses.
+She is the author of the book “Atypical Taxes” (Marcial Pons, 2006), and coauthor of several books such as “Comments to avoid double taxation in the agreement to avoid double taxation in Mexico, and in Ecuador” (Marcial Pons, 2004 and 2006 respectively).
+She has published 25 chapters of books and has more than 27 scientific articles published in Spain, France, Brazil, Argentina and Venezuela.
+He has participated in the organization of 40 national and international conferences.
 She has delivered more than 40 speeches in Spain, France and in several Latin American countries.
-She has participated in more than 17 research projects: R & D “Trust and trust in the international context of Latin America and Spain”, “Tenancy Law and Housing Policy in Multi-level Europe”, European Union; “International Tax Law”, and currently in the R & D project “Reforming housing holdings: tax proposal for comprehensive management of housing owned and leased”.
+She has participated in more than 17 research projects: R & D “Trust and trust in the international context of Latin America and Spain”, “Tenancy Law and Housing Policy in Multi-level Europe”, European Union; “International Tax Law”, the R & D project “Reforming housing holdings: tax proposal for comprehensive management of housing owned and leased”; and she co-leads the project “Financial, tax and commercial aspects of the collaborative economy”.
 She has been Secretary, Deputy Dean and Head of the Internal System of Quality Assurance of the Faculty of Legal Sciences of the URV.
-Her fields of research are international taxation, conventions to avoid double taxation, trust, constitutional tax principles and real estate taxation.
+Her fields of research are international taxation, conventions to avoid double taxation, trust, constitutional tax principles, real estate taxation and collaborative economy.

 Dr. Héctor Simón Moreno is European Doctor of Law and currently he is postdoctoral researcher in Civil Law in Rovira i Virgili University.
 He has written several scientific publications (articles, books, book chapters and chronicles) and he has participated in national and international workshops and conferences, some of them also organized by him.
 In addition, he has done research stays in the Oxford University, in the National University of Ireland, as well as in the Verband Deutscher Pfandbriefbanken.
 His research focuses on the following fields: a) Housing Law within the TENLAW project and the Housing Chair.
 B) Real rights and trusts.
 C) Contract Law within the Optional Instrument in European Contract Law.